simonepietraroia/Geo-Quiz/README.md

 - The answer to these questions were found on [Wikipedia](https://www.wikipedia.org/)
 - The site [W3C](https://www.w3schools.com/spaces/) was used as an external source to deal with coding issues.

 ### Media

-The background images of this game was found on [Freepik.com](https://www.freepik.com/)
+- The background images of this game was found on [Freepik.com](https://www.freepik.com/)
+- The favicon was taken from [Freepik.com](https://www.freepik.com/) and converted on [favicon.io](https://favicon.io/)